 At Olympia Health, our talented and compassionate staff will work with a combination of psychological tests, check-ups, and mood charts to help you find the right medication-assisted treatment (MAT).

-How do the symptoms of Bipolar Disorder affect treatment?
+How do the symptoms of Bipolar Disorder Affect Treatment?

 Those with bipolar disorder may struggle to stay with programs of recovery.
 When they are cycling through depression, the symptoms of withdrawal can feel impossible to fight.
 Those with co-occurring bipolar disorder may also feel ashamed when they can’t keep up the energy they presented and promises they made during mania or hypomania.
 At Olympia House, we understand this disorder starts in your brain and is not a reflection of your true self.
-Our beautiful facility provides a peaceful setting for a gentle and stress-relieving treatment of bipolar disorder.
+Our beautiful alcohol and drug addiction rehab facility provides a peaceful setting for a gentle and stress-relieving treatment of bipolar disorder.

 Through spiritual, psychological, and physical means, we will help you understand and master the complex relationship between your bipolar disorder and addiction, in a diverse, judgment-free, and individualized way.

 Olympia House employs science-backed tools to help you with your recovery, including

 - CBT, to challenge the negative messages of depression and the self-destructive urges of mania and hypomania